shayle664/WOG/readme.md

 3. **Currency Roulette**:
   - Computer picks a random USD value.
   - Player must guess its value in ILS within a margin (depending on difficulty).

+## 🏆 Score System
+- All games award points based on difficulty level.

+- Scores are saved into scores.txt.

+- The Flask app (main_score.py) reads this file and displays: The score is:

+## Testing
+- curl to verify that the Flask app is up and that the score is displayed correctly.

+- This is integrated into Jenkins as part of the E2E test stage.

+## 🚀 Pipeline (CI/CD)

+The project is built and tested in a Jenkins pipeline with the following steps:

+1. Clean up → remove old workspace.

+2. Clone Repo → pull source code.

+3. Docker Build & Run → build image and run with docker-compose.

+4. E2E Test → check if the app is running and returning the expected output.

+5. Finalize → bring down containers.

+6. Docker Login & Push → push the built image to Docker Hub.